Code of Conduct and School Rules

 5 Demerit Points or more | Level Discipline Master/Form Teachers will counsel student and parents will be informed. |

-Relevant school personnel (School Leaders, Year Head/Year Master and Level Discipline Master) will step in on a case-by-case basis depending on severity of offences involved.
+Relevant school personnel (School Leaders, Year Head and Level Discipline Teachers) will step in on a case-by-case basis depending on severity of offences involved.

 Offences